TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 ## Differences from JavaScript

-This project aims for both compilation results to have the same behavior as much as possible, but not at all costs.
+This project aims for JavaScript and Lua compilation results to have the same runtime behavior as much as possible, but not at all costs.
 Since TypeScript is based on JavaScript, it also inherited some of the quirks in JavaScript that are not present in Lua.
 This is where behavior between Lua and JavaScript compilation targets diverge.
 TypeScriptToLua aims to keep identical behavior as long as **sane** TypeScript is used: if JavaScript-specific quirks are used, behavior might differ.

 Below are some of the cases where resulting Lua intentionally behaves different from compiled JS.